Universal approximation property of Banach space-valued random feature models including random neural networks: Introduction

 As a corollary, we obtain approximation rates and generalization errors for learning a function by a random neural network, which turn out to be similar to the approximation rates for \emph{deterministic} neural networks (see e.g.~\cite{barron92,barron93,darken93,mhaskar95,darken97,kurkova12,bgkp17,siegel20,neufeld24}).
 To this end, we use the ridgelet transform (see \cite{candes98}) and its distributional extension (see \cite{sonoda17}) to represent the function to be approximated as expectation of a random neuron.
 This approach generalizes the approximation rates and generalization errors in \cite[Section~4.2]{gonon20} from random neural networks with ReLU activation to more general activation functions and by including the approximation of the (weak) derivatives.
 In addition, we analyze the situation when random neural networks overcome the curse of dimensionality in the sense that the computational costs (measured as number of neurons) grow polynomially in both the input/output dimensions and the reciprocal of a pre-specified tolerated approximation error.

 The theoretical foundations of this paper are also relevant in scientific computing.
-In particular, random neural networks have been successfully applied for solving partial differential equations (PDEs) in mathematical physics (see \cite{yang18,dwivedi20,dong21,wang23}), for quantum neural networks and quantum reservoirs (see \cite{jacquier23}), for solving the Black-Scholes PDE in mathematical finance (see \cite{gonon21}), for optimal stopping (see \cite{herrera21}), for learning the hedging strategy via Wiener-Ito chaos expansion (see \cite{neufeld22}), for solving path-dependent PDEs in the context of rough volatility (see \cite{zuric23}), for pricing American options (see \cite{krach23}), and for solving non-linear parabolic PDEs in finance by the random deep splitting method (see \cite{wu24}).
+In particular, random neural networks have been successfully applied for solving partial differential equations (PDEs) in mathematical physics (see \cite{dwivedi20,dong21,wang23}), for quantum neural networks and quantum reservoirs \cite{jacquier23}, for solving Black-Scholes-type PDE in mathematical finance \cite{gonon21}, for optimal stopping \cite{herrera21}, for learning the hedging strategy via chaos expansion \cite{neufeld22}, for solving path-dependent PDEs in the context of rough volatility \cite{zuric23}, for pricing American options \cite{krach23}, and for solving non-linear parabolic PDEs in finance \cite{wu24}.
+Moreover, during the revision process, \cite{deryck25} recently established approximation bounds for random neural networks with sigmoid or $\tanh$ activation functions in Sobolev spaces, with applications to high-dimensional PDEs, while \cite{liao26} applied random features to solve PDEs by minimizing the corresponding PDE residuals.

 We complement these numerical examples by learning the heat equation, which shows the empirical advantages of random feature learning over their deterministic counterparts.